Mingy123/celeste-sddm/README.md

 Edit /etc/sddm.conf:
 `Current=celeste-sddm`

-*Note that super user priviledges are needed.*
+*Note that super user privileges are needed.*

 The theme can be tested by running `sddm-greeter --test-mode --theme <path-to-this-repository>`

-### Other notes

-There is a lite branch with a less intensive version, e.g. less animations and sfx

-Theme is licensed under MIT.